haberdashPI/vscode-master-key/README.md

 ## Developer Notes

-This repository relies on a working versions of `nvm` installed in bash and a npm version matching the version specified in `.nvmrc`.
+This repository was designed to be worked with in unix-like environemtns.
+No effort to support development on Windows has been made.
+The setup relies on a working versions of `nvm` installed in bash and an npm version matching the version specified in `.nvmrc`.
 You can satisfy this requirement by copying and running the following in bash.

 ```sh
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.5/install.sh | bash # install nvm